We earn commissions from brands listed on this site, which influences how listings are presented.

 It's important to understand all the nuances of different levels of background checks when interviewing applicants.
 Always be thorough when filtering potential candidates, and comply with all federal, state, and local laws.

-And, if you're looking to investigate a new neighbor or a potential date, online background check services like Instant Checkmate and BeenVerified can help you gather information quickly and efficiently.
+And, if you're looking to investigate a new neighbor or a potential date, online background check service like BeenVerified can help you gather information quickly and efficiently.

 » Check out reasons you need a detailed background check when hiring executives.